These are the highest GDPR fines in February 2025

 Atrium Lex SFC S.L., 100,000 euros (Spain)

-The Spanish data protection authority AEPD has imposed a fine on the IT service provider Atrium Lex SFC S.L. for violating the duty to provide information pursuant to Art.
-13 GDPR and failing to take security measures pursuant to Art.
-32 para.
-1 GDPR.
-An investor had complained that the company had requested a copy of his identity card without providing information about the data processing.
+The Spanish data protection authority AEPD has initiated proceedings against the IT service provider Atrium Lex SFC S.L.
+Fine for breach of the duty to inform pursuant to Art.
+13 GDPR and lack of security measures pursuant to Article 32 (1) GDPR was imposed.
+An investor had complained that the company had requested a copy of his identity card without informing him of the data processing.
 Atrium Lex claimed that this was necessary for identity verification.

 The AEPD found that insufficient data protection measures had been taken.
-In particular, the transmission of the copy of the ID card by email was considered insecure.
+In particular, the Transmission of the copy of the ID card by email was considered unsafe.
 The authority imposed two fines of 50,000 euros each on the company.
-The sanctions are based on the inadequate information provided to those affected and the inadequate security measures.
+The sanctions are based on the insufficient information provided to those affected and the inadequate security measures.
 Atrium Lex was also obliged to take data protection measures within six months.

 Source: AEPD fine notice against Atrium Lex